ollls/zio-tls-http/README.md

 # Update history.
+* Dev only: local environment now is made as a type parameter for Server and Server Router.
+  This will allow to release stadalone jar.
+Environment must have MyLogging service.

+       type MyEnv3 = MyLogging
+       val myHttp = new TLSServer[MyEnv3]
+       val myHttpRouter = new HttpRouter[MyEnv3]

 * Updated master with new work: HttpClient/AsyncLdapClient( dev_svc branch) and Resource Pools. ( original master is now master.2020 )